Eddie Murphy (footballer, born 1881)

-Edward Murphy (April 1881 – 25 May 1916) was an English professional football forward who played in the Football League for Glossop and Bury.
+Edward Murphy (April 1881 – 25 May 1916) was an English professional footballer who played as a forward in the Football League for Glossop and Bury.

 Personal life

-Murphy served as a private in the North Staffordshire Regiment during the First World War and was wounded on the Western Front.
+Murphy served as a private in the North Staffordshire Regiment during the First World War and was gassed at Wulverghem.
 He was evacuated to Britain and died of his wounds at King George V Military Hospital, London on 25 May 1916.
 Murphy was buried in Tunstall Cemetery, Stoke-on-Trent.